Warranty, Repair and Support

 2. Check the tyres

-● Keeping the tires inflated to the recommended pressure will keep the battery range high, protect the rim and tire from damages.
+- Keeping the tyres inflated to the recommended pressure will keep the battery range high, protect the rim and tire from damages.

-● Look out for tire wear.
+- Look out for tyre wear.
 Depending on how and where you ride your bike, the tyres can wear at a different pace.
 If you see that the tread looks worn out, change your tyres.